 To add or edit inventory records, go to: Admin > Sites > [Choose a site] > Catalog > Inventory.

 Stock Name - Add a name for the inventory record.
 This should be a name that will be easy to locate when you assign it later to your products.

 Re-Order Point - Set a re-order point for this record.
 Whenever the inventory falls below the set point, the Low Inventory email is triggered.
 Hitting the reorder point exactly would not trigger it, only going below it will.

-Per Item Cost - This is optional and for accounting puposes.
+Per Item Cost - This is optional and for accounting purposes.
 Leave at zero if unsure or if its functionality is not needed.
 This would be able to let you see your cost of the inventory you have on the floor.
 Inventory costs can have a minimum of 2 decimal places, maximum 4.

 Current Level - This field is only to be used when creating a new inventory record.
 To adjust a level you will use the arrow to the left of the inventory record name.
-This is used once and it to set the level you have at the time the record is created.
+This is used once and it is used to set the level you have at the time the record is created.

 Click on Save.

 Once your stock item has been added, click the pencil icon to select the stock item and then click "Add New".